pmatulis/maas-one/README.md

 Rename, configure power, and commission the nodes.

-Connect to the MAAS host:
+Connect to the MAAS host and run a script:

     ssh ubuntu@10.0.0.2
     ./config-nodes.sh